 DR. DANI’S JUICY STORY

-I’m for sure not going to try to put this story into my own words, so if you want to hear all about Dr. Dani’s insane experience with a brain tumor that was affecting her vision and an encounter with an angel and her late father that healed her, you’re going to have to listen to the episode ASAP.
+I’m for sure not going to try to put this story into my own words, so if you want to hear all about Dr. Dani’s insane experience with a brain tumor that was affecting her vision and an encounter with an angel and her late father, you’re going to have to listen to the episode ASAP.

 THE UNDENIABLE MIND/BODY CONNECTION